YSCheeen/YSCheeen/README.md

 - 👋 Hi, I’m @YSCheeen
 - 👀 I’m currently learning Python.
-- 🌱 Try to bring this project to my friend, freeing her from tiring office tasks with some automated tool.
+- 🌱 Try to bring this project to my friend, so as to free her from tiring office tasks with some automated tool.
 - 📫 How to reach me ...

 <!---